signcl/docusaurus-prince-pdf/README.md

 The bad:

 - Doesn't work well with system Dark Mode.
-You will get a dark background in generated PDF.
+You will get a dark background in generated PDF when you have `respectPrefersColorScheme` enabled in your Docusaurus instance.
 But it's not an issue in Ci/CD environments
-- No ToC
+- No Table of Contents

 The ugly: